Anushika-Chauhan/SmartAssistant/README.md

 ---

-You can copy this and replace your current README.md content with it!
-Anything else you want to add or tweak?
+If you want, I can also help you generate a `LICENSE` file or any other documentation!
 ```